South Carolina Gamecocks square off against the Indiana Hoosiers in second round

 BETMGM SPORTSBOOK LINE: Gamecocks -22.5; over/under is 136.5

-BOTTOM LINE: No. 2 South Carolina plays Indiana in the second round of the NCAA Tournament.
+BOTTOM LINE: No. 2 South Carolina squares off against Indiana in the second round of the NCAA Tournament.

-The Gamecocks have gone 18-1 against SEC opponents, with a 13-2 record in non-conference play.
-South Carolina is fourth in the SEC with 26.1 defensive rebounds per game led by Chloe Kitts averaging 4.8.
+The Gamecocks’ record in SEC play is 18-1, and their record is 13-2 in non-conference play.
+South Carolina is fifth in the SEC scoring 81.3 points while shooting 47.1% from the field.

-The Hoosiers’ record in Big Ten games is 11-9.
-Indiana scores 70.5 points while outscoring opponents by 6.3 points per game.
+The Hoosiers are 11-9 in Big Ten play.
+Indiana ranks third in the Big Ten shooting 36.5% from 3-point range.

-South Carolina averages 81.3 points, 17.1 more per game than the 64.2 Indiana allows.
-Indiana averages 7.8 made 3-pointers per game this season, 2.6 more made shots on average than the 5.2 per game South Carolina gives up.
+South Carolina makes 47.1% of its shots from the field this season, which is 5.8 percentage points higher than Indiana has allowed to its opponents (41.3%).
+Indiana averages 7.8 made 3-pointers per game this season, 2.6 more made shots on average than the 5.2 per game South Carolina allows.

-TOP PERFORMERS: Joyce Edwards is averaging 13.4 points for the Gamecocks.
-MiLaysia Fulwiley is averaging 13.6 points over the last 10 games.
+TOP PERFORMERS: Te-Hina Paopao is shooting 37.2% from beyond the arc with 1.6 made 3-pointers per game for the Gamecocks, while averaging 9.7 points.
+Joyce Edwards is averaging 16.2 points and 5.2 rebounds over the past 10 games.

-Yarden Garzon is shooting 41.1% from beyond the arc with 2.7 made 3-pointers per game for the Hoosiers, while averaging 14.6 points, 5.3 rebounds and 3.2 assists.
-Shay Ciezki is shooting 51.5% and averaging 14.0 points over the past 10 games.
+Yarden Garzon is scoring 14.6 points per game and averaging 5.3 rebounds for the Hoosiers.
+Sydney Parrish is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Gamecocks: 9-1, averaging 83.8 points, 38.7 rebounds, 17.8 assists, 9.1 steals and 5.3 blocks per game while shooting 48.1% from the field.
 Their opponents have averaged 61.5 points per game.